-Lake Manyara was very special for me as it was my favourite place of our entire 6-day safari.
-How rare is it to be able to admire in the wild – out of the car – a splendid lake alive with legion of birds, hippos, wild hogs, zebras and wildebeests…?
+Lake Manyara was very special for me as it was my favourite place of all the beautiful spots we visited during our entire 6-day safari.
+How rare is it to be able to admire in the wild – and out of the car – a splendid lake alive with a legion of birds, hippos, wild hogs, zebras and wildebeest…?
+It was unreal.

 Why is Lake Manyara so special?

 I haven’t seen any other lake in Africa to compare them to Lake Manyara, but Ernest Hemingway himself said it was “the loveliest in Africa”.